17 Things You Should Know Before Renting a Car in Portugal

 Many people decide to visit Portugal from north to south since the country is so small.
 You can start the trip in the north and go down, or start in the south and go up, stopping along the way, of course!

-But since most flights arrive in Lisbon, I recommend you start in the capital.
-After arriving, stay at least two days in Lisbon to see all the interesting parts of the Portuguese capital.
+However, since most flights arrive in Lisbon, I recommend starting in the capital.
+After arriving, stay for at least two days in Lisbon to explore the city’s interesting areas.

 Then you can opt for an Algarve itinerary, in the far south, and see all the beaches in the region.